adaptris/interlok-docs-legacy/pages/cookbook/cookbook-http-server.md

 There is currently only a single message consumer type: [jetty-message-consumer][].
 The destination for the consumer should match the URI endpoint that you wish to listen on (e.g. /path/to/my/api); wildcards are supported and will be dependent on the servlet implementation of the underlying jetty instance.
 Parameters from the URI can be stored as metadata (or object metadata) with an optional prefix, as can any HTTP transport headers.

+{% include tip.html content="[http-request-parameter-converter-service][] can be used to convert _html form post_ payloads into metadata, if required." %}

 There are a number of supporting components that make will help you configure a workflow that provides the behaviour you need.

 ## Access Control

 ### JettyLoginServiceFactory

 This component allows you to plugin an `LoginService` implementation that ca restrict access specific URLs.
-The only implementation is [jetty-hash-login-service][] which creates the standard Jetty `HashLoginService` that is an implementation of a UserRealm that stores users and roles in-memory via a HashMap.
+The only implementation is [jetty-hash-login-service][] which creates the standard Jetty `HashLoginService` that is an implementation of a UserRealm that stores users and roles in-memory via a HashMap (for instance using _realm.properties_ from the jetty distribution).
 This only protects a given URL on a username/password basis (as opposed to checking other HTTP transport headers or similar).

 ### VerifyIdentityService

-[verify-identity-service] is a service based implementation that is not dissimilar in scope to [jetty-hash-login-service][].
+[verify-identity-service][] is a service based implementation that is not dissimilar in scope to [jetty-hash-login-service][].
 It allows you to allow/deny access based on the payload content and associated metadata (which may have been derived from URI parameters or HTTP transport headers).
 It is generally more flexible that [jetty-hash-login-service][] as you are within a workflow, so the full power of Interlok is at your disposal.
 In a rather contrived example we can unpick the standard HTTP transport header `Authorization: Basic base64(username:password)` and cross reference that against a user in an arbitrary database.
-Ultimately, [verify-identity-service][] simply checks that the associated metadata keys match each other (i.e. the value associated with `requestUser` must match `db_user`, ditto `requestPassword` + `db_password`).
+Ultimately, [verify-identity-service][] simply checks that the associated metadata keys match each other (i.e. the value associated with `requestUser` must match that stored against `db_user`, ditto `requestPassword` + `db_password`).

 ```xml
 <copy-metadata-service>